OpenBMB/CPM.cu/README.md

   year={2025}
 }

+@article{zhao2025infllm,
+  title={InfLLM-V2: Dense-Sparse Switchable Attention for Seamless Short-to-Long Adaptation}, author={Zhao, Weilin and Zhou, Zihan and Su, Zhou and Xiao, Chaojun and Li, Yuxuan and Li, Yanghao and Zhang, Yudi and Zhao, Weilun and Li, Zhen and Huang, Yuxiang and others}, journal={arXiv preprint arXiv:2509.24663}, year={2025}
+}

 @article{zhang2025specmqaunt,
   title={Speculative Decoding Meets Quantization: Compatibility Evaluation and Hierarchical Framework Design}, author={Zhang, Yudi and Zhao, Weilin and Han, Xu and Zhao, Tiejun and Xu, Wang and Cao, Hailong and Zhu, Conghui},